 - Women should know how their breasts normally look and feel and report any breast change to a health professional right away.
 Breast self-exam (BSE) is an option for women starting in their 20s.
 Talk to a doctor or nurse about benefits and limitations of BSE.

 The American Cancer Society recommends that some women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – be screened with MRI along with mammograms.
 (The number of women who fall into this category is very small.)
 Talk with your doctor about your history and the best screening plan for you.
 For more information, please call us at 1-800-227-2345 or see our document called Breast Cancer: Early Detection at www.cancer.org.

 Any adult can have colorectal cancers (cancers of the colon and rectum), but most of these cancers are found in people age 50 or older.
 People with a personal or family history of this cancer, or who have polyps in their colon or rectum, or those with inflammatory bowel disease are more likely to have colorectal cancer.
 Also, eating a diet mostly of high-fat foods (especially from animal sources), being overweight, smoking, and being inactive can make a person more likely to have this cancer.

 What you can do

-Colorectal cancer almost always starts with a polyp.
+Colorectal cancer almost always starts with a polyp – a small growth on the lining of the colon or rectum.
 Testing can save lives by finding polyps before they become cancer.
 If pre-cancerous polyps are removed, colorectal cancer can be prevented.
 Eating a low-fat diet that is rich in fruits and vegetables may also make you less likely to have this cancer.

-The American Cancer Society recommends one of the following test options for all people starting at age 50:
+The American Cancer Society recommends one of the following tests for all people starting at age 50: